Entry 987 - Entry 1,024

 It is the reality of all infinity.

-For it it how you transcend the mundane to find The Absolute that makes all the difference.
-These are the glorious trips that don't require synthetic or plant based drugs.
-The eye opening, mountain top experiences that reveal the vastness of your infinite being.
+For it is how you transcend the mundane to find The Absolute that makes all the difference.
+These are the glorious trips that don't require synthetic or plant-based drugs.
+The eye-opening, mountaintop experiences that reveal the vastness of your infinite being.

 The real hell is the jail cell created by the prisoner that holds their mind hostage to beliefs that do more harm than help.